Ubisoft is Using AI To Catch Bugs in Games Before Devs Make Them - Slashdot

 Also poor ui's / control setups are bugs that some auto system can not find as well but QA testers will find.

+Good to have Auto QA though to free humans for what they're good at.
+Also good to have auto-play-testing with AI agents just running against walls etc. If any AIs get stuck or position.z -100 and have fallen out of the game level then you can replay their game route.

+Save your play testers for quality not random breaking of the game.

 This is a horrible idea!
-(Score:2)
+(Score:3)

 How am I supposed to write myself a new minivan [dilbert.com] now?!